Automattic/wp-calypso/client/components/videos-ui/README.md

     - `course` the course information.
     - `isCourseComplete` wheter the course was viewed completely by the user.
 - `areVideosTranslated` a boolean flag indicating wheter the videos are translated from English.
-If they are not a banner displaying this situation is showed to the user.
+If they are not, a banner displaying this situation is shown to the user.